raphael-proust/OGL-SRD5/pages/18.creatures/default.md

 **Skills** Perception +2

-**Senses** blindsight 30 ft., passive Perception 12
+**Senses** blindsight 9m, passive Perception 12

 **Languages** —

 **Challenge** 1/2 (100 XP)

 **_Pack Tactics_**.
-The shark has advantage on an attack roll against a creature if at least one of the shark’s allies is within 5 feet of the creature and the ally isn’t incapacitated.
+The shark has advantage on an attack roll against a creature if at least one of the shark’s allies is within 1.5m of the creature and the ally isn’t incapacitated.

 **_Water Breathing_**.
 The shark can breathe only underwater.

 **Actions**

-**_Bite_**. _Melee Weapon Attack:_ +4 to hit, reach 5 ft., one target. _Hit:_ 6 (1d8 + 2) piercing damage.
+**_Bite_**. _Melee Weapon Attack:_ +4 to hit, reach 1.5m, one target. _Hit:_ 6 (1d8 + 2) piercing damage.

 Smaller than giant sharks and hunter sharks, **reef sharks** inhabit shallow waters and coral reefs, gathering in small packs to hunt.
-A full-grown specimen measures 6 to 10 feet long.
+A full-grown specimen measures 6 to 3m long.

 #### Rhinoceros